minicoohei/tokenpocket.github.io/en/terms.md

 1. TokenPocket only undertakes obligations expressly set forth in this Agreement.
 2. YOU ACKNOWLEDGE AND ACCEPT THAT,TokenPocket IS PROVIDED ON AN “AS IS”, “AS AVAILABLE” AND “WITH ALL FAULTS” BASIS.
 TokenPocket shall not be held liable for malfunction of TokenPocket which results from the following reasons:

-    a) system maintenance or upgrading of TokenPocket;
+    a. system maintenance or upgrading of TokenPocket;
-    b) force majeure, such as typhoon, earthquake, flood, lightning or terrorist attack etc.;
+    b. force majeure, such as typhoon, earthquake, flood, lightning or terrorist attack etc.;
-    c) malfunction of your mobile device hardware and software, and failure of telecommunication lines and power supply lines;
+    c. malfunction of your mobile device hardware and software, and failure of telecommunication lines and power supply lines;
-    d) your improper, unauthorized or unrecognized use of TokenPocket services;
+    d. your improper, unauthorized or unrecognized use of TokenPocket services;
-    e) computer viruses, Trojan Horse, malicious program attacks, network congestion, system instability, system or equipment failure, telecommunication failure, power failure, banking issues, government acts etc.;
+    e. computer viruses, Trojan Horse, malicious program attacks, network congestion, system instability, system or equipment failure, telecommunication failure, power failure, banking issues, government acts etc.;
-    f) any other reasons not imputed to TokenPocket.
+    f. any other reasons not imputed to TokenPocket.

 3. TokenPocket shall not be held liable under the following circumstances:

-    a) Users lose their mobile devices, delete TokenPocket applications and wallets without back-up, forget Wallet Passwords, Private Keys, Mnemonic Words, Keystores without back-up, which result in the loss of their Tokens;
+    a.
+Users lose their mobile devices, delete TokenPocket applications and wallets without back-up, forget Wallet Passwords, Private Keys, Mnemonic Words, Keystores without back-up, which result in the loss of their Tokens;
-    b) Users disclose their Wallet Passwords, Private Keys, Mnemonic Words, Keystores, or lend or transfer their TokenPocket wallets to others, or authorize others to use their mobile devices or TokenPocket wallets, or download TokenPocket applications through unofficial channels, or use TokenPocket applications by other insecure means, which result in the loss of their Tokens;
+    b.
+Users disclose their Wallet Passwords, Private Keys, Mnemonic Words, Keystores, or lend or transfer their TokenPocket wallets to others, or authorize others to use their mobile devices or TokenPocket wallets, or download TokenPocket applications through unofficial channels, or use TokenPocket applications by other insecure means, which result in the loss of their Tokens;
-    c) Users mishandle TokenPocket (including but not limited to wrong address, failure of the node servers selected by you), which result in the loss of Tokens;
+    c.
+Users mishandle TokenPocket (including but not limited to wrong address, failure of the node servers selected by you), which result in the loss of Tokens;
-    d) Users are unfamiliar with the knowledge of blockchain and their mishandling of TokenPocket results in loss of their Tokens;
+    d.
+Users are unfamiliar with the knowledge of blockchain and their mishandling of TokenPocket results in loss of their Tokens;
-    e) TokenPocket is unable to copy accurate transaction records due to system delay or blockchain instability etc.;
+    e.
+TokenPocket is unable to copy accurate transaction records due to system delay or blockchain instability etc.;
-    f) Users shall undertake the risks and consequences of their transactions on the third-party-developed DApps.
+    f.
+Users shall undertake the risks and consequences of their transactions on the third-party-developed DApps.

 4. You understand that TokenPocket is only an management tool for Tokens which is incapable to control the quality, security and legitimacy of products and services provided by the third-party-developed DApps, or the authenticity and accuracy of their information and their capabilities to fulfill the obligations under the agreements with you.
 You, at your sole discretion, decide whether to transact on the third-party-developed DApps.
 It is the third-party-developed DApps, instead of TokenPocket, that transact with you.
 We kindly remind you to carefully review the authenticity, legitimacy, and effectiveness of related information provided by the third-party-developed DApps before you decide to use the DApps.
 In addition, you shall also assume all the risks arising from the transactions between you and any third party exchanges.
 5. You acknowledge that TokenPocket may provide services to you and your counterparties simultaneously and you agree to waive any actual or potential conflicts of interests and will not claim against TokenPocket on such base or burden TokenPocket with more responsibilities or duty of care.
 6. TokenPocket does not warrant that:

-    a) services provided by TokenPocket would satisfy all your needs;
+    a. services provided by TokenPocket would satisfy all your needs;
-    b) all techniques, products, services, information or other materials from TokenPocket would meet your expectations;
+    b. all techniques, products, services, information or other materials from TokenPocket would meet your expectations;
-    c) all the transaction information in digital tokens markets captured from the third party exchanges are prompt, accurate, complete, and reliable;
+    c. all the transaction information in digital tokens markets captured from the third party exchanges are prompt, accurate, complete, and reliable;
-    d) your counterparties on TokenPocket will perform their obligations in the transaction agreements with you timely.
+    d. your counterparties on TokenPocket will perform their obligations in the transaction agreements with you timely.

 7. In any case, the total liability for TokenPocket under this Agreement shall not exceed the greater of:

-    a) 0.1 Ether;
+    a.
+0.1 Ether;

 8. You are aware that TokenPocket is only a tool for Users to manage their Tokens and to display transaction information.
 TokenPocket does not provide legal, tax or investment advice.
 You shall seek advice from professional legal, tax, and investment advisors.
 In addition, TokenPocket shall not be liable for any investment loss, data loss etc. during your use of our service.
 9. You understand that we may change our entry standards, limit the range and ways to provide services for specific Users etc. at any time in accordance with your laws and regulations.